ccatobs/MODBUS/README.md

 The result provided
 for the housekeeping (Kafka producer) is a list of dictionary objects.

-For the time being the MODBUS client deployes the syncronous ModbusTcpClient in its version v3.2.2 (available as of 2023/05/18: v3.3.0alpha)
+Current MODBUS client version deployes the syncronous ModbusTcpClient version v3.3.2 (as of 2023/07/09)

 Run (for testing):